nikomatsakis/rfcs/text/0000-contingency-plan.md

 code.
 A description of the problem should also appear in the relevant subteam report.

-However, if we wish to minimize the impact, the following steps can optionally be taken:
+In cases where the impact seems larger, the following steps can be taken to ease the transition:

 1. Identify important crates (such as those with many dependencies) and work with the crate author to correct the code as quickly as